Before you buy IT equipment or services for your business, it is important to establish your IT requirements.

 Seek input from everyone in your company who uses (or will be using) the relevant parts of your IT systems - but make sure one person is responsible for compiling the finished requirements document.

-In addition to discussing your requirements with your IT suppliers, online forums are a great place to talk to like-minded small business owners about which kit works for them.
+In addition to discussing your requirements with your IT suppliers, online forums and social media platforms such as Twitter are great places to talk to like-minded small business owners about which kit works for them.